sommerda/blog/group-privacy-in-deep-learning-with-differential-privacy/README.md

 Using the proposed numerical methods, I generated a few plots, all with C=1.
 The numbers are inspired by a typical DP-SGD trained classifier for MNIST.
 The code for the plots you can find [here](plots.py).

-First, an example of such two worst-case distributions with k=5 and sigma = 0.1 for illustration purposes.
-Warning: do not use a sigma of 0.1 in your DP-SGD algorithm unless you know what you do!
+First, an example of such two worst-case distributions with k=5 and sigma = 0.1 for illustration purposes. *Warning:* do not use a sigma of 0.1 in your DP-SGD algorithm unless you know what you do!

 ![worst-case distributions for k=5, sigma=0.1](worst-case-distributions.png "worst-case distributions for k=5, sigma=0.1")

 Here, a comparison between the first method using Renyi-moments and Moments Accountant (RDP-method) and the Privacy Bucket evaluation (PB-method) for sigma=1.
+Target delta is 10^-5.
 For the over-approximating method (RDP-method), lines for k=5 start higher than the plotting area.
 A typical MNIST example is trained with 2^12 - 2^14 compositions.

 ![eps_over_compositionsfor k=5, sigma=0.1](eps_over_compositions.png  "eps over compositions")